nubs01/blechpy/README.md

 Uses raw waveforms from sorted units to determine if units can be confidently classified as "held".
 Results are stored in exp.held_units as a pandas DataFrame.
 This also creates plots and exports data to a created directory:
 /path/to/experiment/experiment-name_analysis

+# Analysis
+The `blechpy.analysis` module has a lot of useful tools for analyzing your data.
+Most notable is the `blechpy.analysis.poissonHMM` module which will allow fitting of the HMM models to your data.
+See tutorials.